Zlatan Ibrahimović

 Ibrahimović is one of eleven players to have made 100 or more appearances for the Swedish national team, over a 20-year international career.
 He is the country's all-time leading goalscorer with 62 goals.
 He represented Sweden at the 2002 and 2006 FIFA World Cups, as well as the 2004, 2008, 2012, and 2016 UEFA European Championships.
-He has been awarded Guldbollen (the Golden Ball), given to the Swedish player of the year, a record 12 times, including 10 consecutive times from 2007 to 2016.
-Ibrahimović's 35-yard bicycle kick goal for Sweden against England won the 2013 FIFA Puskás Award, and is often considered one of the best goals of all time.
+He has been awarded Guldbollen (the Golden Ball), given to the Swedish player of the year, a record 12 times, including 10 consecutive from 2007 to 2016.
+Ibrahimović's 35-yard bicycle kick goal for Sweden against England won the 2013 FIFA Puskás Award and is considered one of the best goals of all time.
+He has scored other memorable goals, most notably in the European Championships.

-Ibrahimović was named in the FIFA FIFPro World XI in 2013 and the UEFA Team of the Year in 2007, 2009, 2013 and 2014.
+Ibrahimović was named in the FIFA FIFPro World XI in 2013 and the UEFA Team of the Year in 2007, 2009, 2013, and 2014.
 He finished at a peak of fourth for the FIFA Ballon d'Or in 2013.
-In 2015, UEFA ranked him as the best player ever not to have won the UEFA Champions League, while in 2019, FourFourTwo magazine named him the third-greatest player never to win the competition.
+In 2015, UEFA included him as one of the best players that have not won the UEFA Champions League, while in 2019, FourFourTwo magazine named him the third-greatest player never to win the competition.
 In December 2014, Swedish newspaper Dagens Nyheter ranked him the second-greatest Swedish sportsperson ever, after tennis player Björn Borg.
-Off the field, Ibrahimović is known for his brash persona and outspoken comments, in addition to referring to himself in the third person.
+Off the field, Ibrahimović is known for his brash persona and outspoken comments, which often involve talking about himself in the third person.
+He has attained cult status among football fans, in equal parts due to his generational talent and charisma.